 The early days of the centre are chronicled in Poor Man, Beggar Man, Thief and describe the time immediately before Jon Snow was hired as the first ever Director of the Centre.
 This would be the start of the 50 years of Jon’s involvement including 20 years as our Chair and more recently as our Patron.

 Although a lot has changed over that time, more than 50 years later the work of the centre is as necessary as ever.
-In response to this we have steadily grown from a team of three when the centre first opened to a now diverse and multi-disciplined team of 45, operating seven days a week.
+In response to this we have steadily grown from a team of three when the centre first opened to a now diverse and multi-disciplined team of over 40, delivering a wide range of wraparound, holistic services.
 If housing is the hook for young people to come to New Horizon then it is the holistic offer available under one roof that keeps them coming back, offering the stability, safety and support they need to start getting their lives back on track.

 “At last we have the real prospect of reducing homelessness amongst these vulnerable